Agile Modeling Home Page

 2. Changing requirements are welcomed and acted upon accordingly – there is no “requirements freeze”.

-3. You are working on the highest priority requirements first, as prioritized by your project stakeholders, and in turn focusing on highest risk issues as work progresses.
+3. You are working on the highest priority requirements first, as prioritized by your stakeholders, and in turn focusing on highest risk issues as work progresses.

 4. You are taking an evolutionary (iterative and incremental) approach to modeling.